 - paying the outstanding loan amount.

-Goods may be redeemed in this way at any time before the pawnbroker sells or disposes of them, including after the loan period has expired.
+Goods may be redeemed in this way at any time after the seven-day minimum storage period and before the pawnbroker sells or disposes of them, including after the loan period has expired.

 Sale of unredeemed goods